List of Hunter × Hunter chapters

 Hunter × Hunter is a Japanese manga series written and illustrated by Yoshihiro Togashi.
 It initially focuses on a boy named Gon Freecss and his quest to become a Hunter in order to find his father, Ging, who is himself a famous Hunter.
-On the way, Gon meets and becomes close friends with Killua Zoldyck, Kurapika and Leorio Paradinight, who all aim to become Hunters for their own reasons, and catches the attention of the murderous magician Hisoka.
-After becoming licensed, they clash with a gang of thieves known as the Phantom Troupe, before Gon and Killua enter the video game Greed Island in search of clues to find Ging.
-The two then immediately get involved in stopping the man-eating Chimera Ants from taking over mankind.
-Kurapika, Leorio and the other Zodiacs, a group of high-ranking Hunters, then begin escorting the Kakin Royal Family and Beyond Netero on an expedition to the unexplored Dark Continent.
-However, the ship ride is the start of a deadly game of succession among the princes to determine who will be the next king of Kakin.

-Hunter × Hunter has been serialized in Weekly Shōnen Jump magazine since March 16, 1998, The first tankōbon volume was released by Shueisha on June 4, 1998, and 38 volumes have been published as of September 4, 2024.
+Hunter × Hunter has been serialized in Weekly Shōnen Jump magazine since March 16, 1998, The first tankōbon volume was released by Shueisha on June 4, 1998, and 39 volumes have been published as of July 3, 2026.
 Kurapika's Memories (クラピカ追憶編, Kurapika Tsuioku-hen), a two-part manga Togashi wrote to act as a prequel to the first animated film Phantom Rouge, was published in Weekly Shōnen Jump in December 2012.
 The two chapters were collected into a single tankōbon, numbered Volume 0 of the series, that was given to the first one million theatergoers of the film.
 The series has also been published in a sōshūhen edition that aims to recreate the manga as it was originally serialized in Weekly Shōnen Jump in the same size and with the color pages.
 11 volumes were released between December 9, 2011, and April 18, 2014, covering up to the Election story arc.

 In North America, Hunter × Hunter is licensed for English publication by Viz Media as part of their Shonen Jump Advanced line of graphics novels, aimed at older teenagers.
 They published the first volume on April 5, 2005, and all 37 volumes have been released as of October 3, 2023.
 Viz included the Kurapika's Memories chapters in the December 17 and 24, 2012, issues of their digital Weekly Shonen Jump Alpha.